jpg157/LinkSphere/README.md

-# Project Title
-LinkSphere
+# LinkSphere

-## 1. Project Description
-This is a browser based application that attempts to allow local citizens and journalists to spread awareness on issues that are not shown often by mainstream media outlets, by allowing them to make posts with their geolocation onto a world map.
+A browser based application that attempts to allow local citizens and journalists to spread awareness on issues that are not shown often by mainstream media outlets, by allowing them to make posts with their geolocation onto a world map.

 ## 3. Core Features
 * Create a post